What is AgencyFinder?

 When do we learn which agencies we’ve selected?

-A. You learn the names of your selected agencies when you speak with a BPI executive shortly after completing your online search.
+A. You learn the names of your selected agencies when you speak with an AgencyFinder executive shortly after completing your online search.
 We’ll share everything we know about the agencies, including their names and other information that you won’t find in directories.
 The process is anonymous up to this point because we want your search to be unbiased.
 With AgencyFinder, your search is based on capabilities and experience immediately relevant to your needs.
 This levels the playing field; brand name and brand-less agencies are given equal consideration.

 Does our budget influence selections?